Then She Found Me

 Then She Found Me is a 2007 American comedy drama film directed by Helen Hunt.
-The screenplay by Hunt, Alice Arlen, and Victor Levin is very loosely based on the 1990 novel of the same name by Elinor Lipman.
+The screenplay by Hunt, Alice Arlen, and Victor Levin is very loosely based on the 1990 novel by Elinor Lipman.
 The film marked Hunt's feature film directorial debut.

 Plot

 Deeply religious April Epner, a 39-year-old Brooklyn elementary school teacher, finds her life derailed by a series of events over which she has no control.
 Her husband Ben abruptly leaves her, her abrasive adoptive mother Trudy passes away the following day, and shortly after she is contacted by Alan, a representative of Bernice Graves, the flamboyant host of a local talk show, who introduces herself as April's biological mother.

 Although intrigued by Bernice's claim she was fathered by Steve McQueen, April initially resists her efforts to forge a relationship.
 At the same time, she finds herself attracted to Frank, the divorced father of one of her students, as the two get to know each other via lengthy telephone conversations.
 For their first date, he escorts her to a party at Bernice's apartment.

 Complications arise when April discovers she is pregnant, the result of a quick and clumsy coupling with Ben on the kitchen floor just before he left her.
 April has longed to have a child all her life and is delighted with the news.
 She is confused and upset by Ben's sudden return, Frank's hasty departure (when he discovers April and Ben had a "quickie" after visiting the gynecologist), and Bernice's insistent attempts to create a bond between them.
 Not helping the situation is the discovery Bernice voluntarily put her up for adoption a full year after her birth and not three days later at the urging of her parents, according to the scenario she initially presented.

 When April miscarries, her brother Freddy tries to counsel her.
 Ultimately, she must rely on her deep-rooted faith to deal with the betrayals she has suffered not only at the hands of those she trusted but by the God she worships as well.
 Eventually she offers reconciliation and forgiveness to Bernice, if Bernice will agree to "buy" a baby for her.
 Bernice agrees, and then Frank forgives April when she goes to him to apologize for her behavior.
 Later, April could not have the baby which Bernice paid for, so she adopted another child.